postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 From the Integrations [search page](https://postman.postman.co/integrations/browse?category=all), search and select Opsgenie from the results.

-On the Integration details page, select `Add Integration`.
+On the Integration details page, select **Add Integration**.

 ![add Opsgenie integration](https://assets.postman.com/postman-docs/opsgenie-add-integration-b.jpg)

 On the integration authentication page, enter the Opsgenie API key you saved from your Opsgenie console.
-Select the [`Opsgenie site` region for your Opsgenie account](https://docs.opsgenie.com/docs/opsgenie-data-residency).
+Select the [**Opsgenie site region** for your Opsgenie account](https://docs.opsgenie.com/docs/opsgenie-data-residency).

 ![Add Opsgenie API key into Postman](https://assets.postman.com/postman-docs/opsgenie-with-api-key.jpg)

-On the integration configuration page, enter the nickname for your integration, your workspace, alert tags, and alert priorities.
+On the integration configuration page, enter a nickname for your integration, your workspace, alert tags, and alert priorities.

 <img src="https://assets.postman.com/postman-docs/opsgenie-save-configuration-b.jpg" alt="Save opsgenie configuration" width="500px"/>